 At times you may be given a discharge after 24 hours in which case you may need to stay in the hospital for a night.

 Before you are discharged you will be advised about post-operative care, painkillers and laxatives.

-Take complete rest for the first 24 hours.
-You can gradually resume your daily chores and most people are back to their normal activities in 5-7 days
+It may take 6-8 weeks for anal fistula to completely heal.
+Take complete rest for the first 24 hours after surgery.
+You can gradually resume your daily chores and most people are back to their normal activities in 5-7 days.